Reclaiming Black Spaces

 We know you’re curious to find out.
 Over the years, visitors and staff asked about the Black and African American people in the area—where did they live?
 How do their stories connect to the stories at 97 and 103 Orchard Street?
 We’ll finally be addressing these questions, and looking at how the stories of Black New Yorkers’ neighborhoods are also the stories of why they didn’t live at 97 Orchard Street.
 These are stories of presence, and absence, and memories passed down through families and communities.

-If you’re interested in learning more about the resources used to develop Reclaiming Black Spaces, click below.
+Learn more about the resources used to develop Reclaiming Black Spaces.

 Creating a more inclusive history of the Lower East Side impels us to reflect on our past, and expand our work, to remember and listen to the stories of Black Lower East Siders.
 It’s these stories that you’ll experience on the Reclaiming Black Spaces tours, and these stories that help us understand where we’ve come from so we can better shape where we’re going.